2026-2027 Executive Board

 EXECUTIVE DIRECTOR

-Gillian Schauer, PhD, MPH was elected CANNRA’s first Executive Director in 2021, and served as a Senior Advisor to CANNRA before the association’s founding.
-Dr. Schauer has worked in public health and policy for nearly two decades, and has a decade of experience working with federal and state agencies on cannabis policy, data monitoring, and research translation.
-Through her federal work, she founded and led the Multi-State Collaborative for Cannabis and Public Health from 2014-2021 to foster learnings and cultivate best practices for public health across states with legal cannabis.
-Prior to working on cannabis policy, Dr. Schauer worked on tobacco control policy.
-She was the Senior Editor on the 2020 Surgeon General’s Report on Smoking Cessation.Dr.
-Schauer is an affiliate researcher at the University of Washington and has more than 75 peer-reviewed research publications on cannabis and other substances.
+Gillian Schauer, PhD, MPH was elected CANNRA’s first Executive Director in 2021, and served as a Senior Advisor to CANNRA before the Association’s founding.
+She has worked in drug policy and public health research for more than two decades, including work with the Centers for Disease Control and Prevention, the National Institute on Drug Abuse, and several other state and international governments.
+Dr. Schauer has testified before the U.S. Congress twice on issues related to cannabis and hemp.
+Through work with the CDC Foundation and CDC, Dr. Schauer founded and led the Multi-State Collaborative on Cannabis and Public Health from 2014-2020, convening State Health Officials to conduct policy tracking and discuss public health data monitoring and policy needs as cannabis policy evolved.
+Prior to working on cannabis policy, Dr. Schauer spent more than a decade working on tobacco control policy.
+She was a Senior Editor and Author on the 2020 Surgeon General's Report on Smoking Cessation.
+Dr. Schauer is an Affiliate Researcher at the University of Washington and has more than 75 peer-reviewed research publications on cannabis and other substances.
 She has a PhD from Emory University, a Master of Public Health from University of Washington, and a Bachelors of Science from Northwestern University.

 • Sara Cooley Broschart